Two-term silting and $\tau$-cluster morphism categories: Abstract

 \section{Abstract}

-We generalise $\tau$-cluster morphism categories to the setting of triangulated categories containing a silting object.
-The compatibility of silting reduction with support $\tau$-tilting reduction will be an essential ingredient when linking our definition to that of Buan--Marsh.
-We also define two-term presilting sequences in the bounded derived category in such a way that they correspond to signed $\tau$-exceptional sequences in the module category.
+We generalise $\tau$-cluster morphism categories to {the setting of} non-positive dg algebras {with finite dimensional cohomology in all degrees}.
+The compatibility of silting reduction with support $\tau$-tilting reduction will be an essential ingredient when linking our definition to {those} of Buan--Marsh {and Buan--Hanson}.

+\textbf{Acknowledgements. } I would like to express my gratitude to my PhD supervisor, Aslak B. Buan, for introducing me to the topic, countless helpful discussions, and meticulous proofreading.
+I am also grateful to Eric J. Hanson, {Yann Palu, and an anonymous referee} for very helpful comments on previous versions of this manuscript. {I would also like to thank Gustavo Jasso for useful conversations.}

+\textbf{Statements and Declarations. } A previous version of this manuscript is part of the author's PhD thesis.
+The author was funded directly by his employer, NTNU.